-The FY 2023 approved budget continues to support our goal of excellent education.
-The FY 2023 budget includes \$2.63 billion in funding for the Board of Education, an increase of \$286.3 million or 12.2% over the FY 2022 budget.
-Funding for the Board constitutes 62.6% of all General Fund spending in the FY 2022 budget.
-The County's contribution represents an increase of \$30.1 million over FY 2022 (from \$816.3 million to \$847.0 million) and exceeds the Maintenance of Effort requirement.
-The approved budget includes a net increase in restricted federal grant programming sources supporting various systemwide activities and initiatives; employee compensation negotiated commitments; pass through funding for Public Private Partnership (P3)/ Alternative Construction Financing projects; postemployment benefit increases; continued support of universal pre-kindergarten; program continuation of Immersion as well as well as providing additional student-based budgeting resources to the schools.
-FY 2023 is the first year of the new local effort requirements under the Blueprint for Maryland's Future Act in which the County's local share is run through the prism of the major State formula aid programs which are each driven by unique formulas based on County wealth indicators and pupil populations.
+The FY 2025 proposed budget continues to support the County's goal of excellent education.
+The FY 2025 budget includes \$2.8 billion in funding for the Board of Education, an increase of \$29.3 million or 1.0% over the FY 2024 budget.
+Funding for the Board constitutes 61.8% of all General Fund spending in the FY 2025 budget.
+The County's contribution represents a decrease of -\$1.3 million under FY 2024 (from \$943.1 million to \$941.7 million) but exceeds the minimum local share contribution required by the State.
+The proposed budget includes a net increase in employee compensation negotiated commitments; pass through funding for P3/ Alternative Construction Financing projects; postemployment benefit increases; continued support of universal pre-kindergarten; program continuation of immersion as well as well as providing additional student-based budgeting resources to the schools.
+FY 2025 is the third year of the local effort requirements under the Blueprint for Maryland's Future Act in which the County's local share is run through the prism of the major State formula aid programs which are each driven by unique formulas based on County wealth indicators and pupil populations.
+In FY 2025, energy and telecommunication tax collections are no longer included as additional contributions above the mandated local share per a proposed change in State law.

-The FY 2023 approved capital budget contains County funding in support of systemic repairs to schools in need of roofs, boilers, windows, piping, HVAC and elevators along with construction planned to continue for New Glenridge Area Middle School, New Northern Adelphi Area High School and Suitland High School.
-Additionally, the budget includes funding in FY 2023 for freestanding classrooms for the Career and Technology (CTE) center at Crossland High School.
+The FY 2025 proposed capital budget contains County funding in support of systemic repairs to schools in need of roofs, boilers, windows, piping, HVAC and elevators along with construction planned to continue for New

+Northern Adelphi Area HS, High Point HS and the Suitland HS Annex Replacement.
+Additionally, the budget includes funding in FY 2025 for Stand-Alone classrooms to address the capacity issues within the schools.
+The Board of Education continues a public-private partnership (P3) to support construction of new schools.

-In addition, the FY 2023 approved budget includes \$126.8 million for the Community College, a \$3.6 million or 2.9% increase over the FY 2022 budget.
-The approved budget supports the College's strategic efforts toward operational efficiency, Student Lifecycle services, full implementation of the Pathways program, campus-wide technology upgrades and the Promise Scholarship Program which provides free tuition for graduates of County Public Schools and County residents.
-The CIP budget includes funding to support construction related to Marlboro Hall renovations, and design for the Largo Student Center Renovations.
-The CIP budget continues to support area improvements under the College Improvements project which will include replacing mechanical, life safety, environmental temperature building controls, roofs, carpet, signage, lighting, roadways/parking lots and upgrades to interior spaces.
+In addition, the FY 2025 proposed budget includes \$135.5 million for the Community College, a \$4.0 million or 3.0% increase over the FY 2024 budget.
+The proposed budget supports the College's strategic efforts toward operational efficiency, student lifecycle services, full implementation of the Pathways program, campus-wide technology upgrades and the Promise Scholarship Program which provides free tuition for graduates of County Public Schools and County residents.
+The CIP budget includes funding to support construction related to Marlboro Hall renovations, Novak Field House's roof area improvements under the College Improvements project which will include replacing mechanical, life safety, environmental temperature building controls, roofs, carpet, signage, lighting, roadways/parking lots and upgrades to interior spaces.